• Skip to primary navigation

 If you've been around here for a while then you know I am fiercely loyal to my Vitamix blender.
 Especially when blending something as thick and creamy as an acai smoothie bowl, using a Vitamix blender is a must.

-If you are going to put some add-ins into this healthy acai bowl, now is the time.
-Some possible add-ins are:
+Add-ins: If you would like to include some mix-ins into this healthy acai bowl, now is the time.
+Here are some suggestions:

 • Chia seeds